-A patio is a perfect place to grow scented plants because it’s a spot you’re sure to sit for long enough to really appreciate the fragrance.
+A patio is a perfect place to grow scented plants.
+It's a spot you're sure to sit for long enough to really appreciate the fragrance.

-To get the most out of your perfumed patio, you’ll want touse a variety of plants with a long or nearly continuous bloom, or those that bloom in successionthroughout the season so there’s always something scented the air.
+To get the most out of your perfumed patio, you'll want to use a variety of plants.
+Ones with a long or nearly continuous bloom.
+Or, try those that bloom in succession throughout the season so there's always something scented the air.
 Go one step further by adding in a few plants that are especially fragrant at twilight and into the night.

 Where to begin?

-Line paths or edge decks and patios with smaller shrubs or a swath of lavender or rosemary that will release fragrance as you brush by.
+- Line paths or edge decks and patios with smaller shrubs or a swath of lavender or rosemary.
+These will release fragrance as you brush by.

-Nothing compares to the intoxicating fragrance of gardenia late in the afternoon, but maybe you need a smaller size for a container or to edge a patio?
+Nothing compares to the intoxicating fragrance of gardenia late in the afternoon.
+Although maybe you need a smaller size for a container or to edge a patio?
 This is a dwarf studded with petite white flowers.
 Up to 1 ft. tall and 3 ft. wide.
 Partial to full sun.
 Zone: 8 – 11

 There’s no mistaking the violet scent of a sweet iris.
-It’s a popular basenote in many fine fragrances, and in the garden itadds an earthy, almost watery note that’s magicwith herbals such as rosemary.
+It’s a popular basenote in many fine fragrances.
+In the garden it adds an earthy, almost watery note that’s magic with herbals such as rosemary.
 This variety has striking foliage, too.
 Partial to full sun.
 Zone: 4 – 9

 Unfortunate name for a really awesome summer-blooming fine.
 Redolent with a hyacinth-like fragrance from curled flowers in distinctive shades of lavender, white, and creamy yellow.
 Twining habit is perfect for covering fences.
 Partial to full sun.
 Zone: 9 -11